Please take advantage of these supporting resources to supplement your field trip with us!

 Fostering Outdoor Observation Skills is the curriculum we drew from for the field trips and has great supporting before and after activities.
 Especially notice the data analysis follow-up activities pgs.
 78-94!

-From The Since Time Immemorial Curricuclum, These 2 pg. handouts give some great background about tribal history and the associated treaty signings in Nisqually.
-This site houses resources, materials, lessons, and entire units to support the teaching of tribal sovereignty, tribal history, and current tribal issues within the context of OSPI recommended units for Washington and US history in the elementary and middle school levels and US history and Contemporary World Issues in the high school level.
-Each unit is aligned with National Common Core State Standards, state standards and builds toward the successful completion of a Content-Based Assessment, or CBA.
+From the Since Time Immemorial curriculum, these short handouts give some great background about tribal history and the associated treaty signings in Nisqually.
+This site houses resources, materials, lessons, and entire units to support the teaching of tribal sovereignty, tribal history, and current tribal issues within the context of OSPI-recommended units for Washington and US history in the elementary and middle school levels and US history and Contemporary World Issues in the high school level.
+Each unit is aligned with National Common Core State Standards and builds toward the successful completion of a Content-Based Assessment, or CBA.
 Teachers will find that it’s easy to integrate tribal perspectives into their already existing lesson plans.

 Teacher Training Resources